beefyfinance/beefy-v2/src/features/data/README.md

 [ ] Error state when api or RPC fails
 [ ] reorganize files? a lot of files have the same name, that's annoying [ ] make tests run in CI
-[ ] Add `tokenAddress` to WFTM and WMATIC tokens and remove associated hack [ ] Remove hack for venus-wbnb/venus-bnb
+[ ] Have a scenario specific to the vault page on direct access [ ] Add `tokenAddress` to WFTM and WMATIC tokens and remove associated hack [ ] Remove hack for venus-wbnb/venus-bnb
 [ ] Create unit tests for critical business cases